eoladil/fam/README.md

 FAM is an automation tool that generates shell aliases for Flatpak applications, enabling the user to launch them via short commands instead of full Application IDs.

-It was scripted with AI help for personal use.

 ## Features

 * Bash, Zsh, and Fish support.